-Find out If You Should E-File or Paper File Your Taxes
+Find Out If You Should E-File or Paper File Your Taxes

-Confirmation from the IRS
+Confirmation From the IRS

-The confirmation or rejection notice is sent within 24 hours of transmitting your return.
+The confirmation or rejection notice is typically sent within 24 hours of electronically transmitting your return.
 The IRS e-file rejection letter will tell you how to fix your tax return so it will be acceptable to the IRS.

-Faster and More Accurate
+It's Faster and More Accurate!

-Electronically is not for everyone, however.
-While most forms are available online, a few are not.
-Additionally, some forms come with specific limitations; check the IRS website for those that may apply to the forms you plan to complete.
-There are also a few circumstances in which you won't be able to use the e-file application:
+E-filing isn't for everyone, however.
+Although almost all tax forms are available online, a few aren't.
+And some forms come with specific limitations.
+You can check the IRS website for those that might apply to the forms you think you'll have to complete.

 - If you need to add statements or PDF attachments.